 From where I stand, the summer movie season of 2019 has just tipped off of a cliff.
-Godzilla: King of the Monsters was the last popcorn movie I was look forward to for over two months – and look at how well that turned out for me – and while June isn’t quite the wasteland that July is shaping up to be, it’s been a good long while since the last month that had so little about which I felt anything but the most muted optimism.
+Godzilla: King of the Monsters was the last popcorn movie I was looking forward to for over two months – and look at how well that turned out for me – and while June isn’t quite the wasteland that July is shaping up to be, it’s been a good long while since the last month that had so little about which I felt anything but the most muted optimism.

 Case in point.
 The 19-year-old 20th Century Fox X-Men franchise stumbles and sweats its way to a conclusion with Dark Phoenix, a movie that has at no point looked like anything other than a drearily dull bit of boilerplate, and the reviews suggest it’s even worse than that.
 And it is still absolutely not the worst-looking film of the weekend, a dishonor I’d unhesitatingly retain for The Secret Life of Pets 2, the newest animated feature by the irrepressibly mediocre Illumination Entertainment.
 It’s too bad that Late Night, in which Emma Thompson plays a washed-up late night talk show host and Mindy Kaling plays her nervous new writer, got demoted from wide release to limited at the last moment, because that was the only thing coming out this weekend that appeared to have even the potential to be anything but miserable; but that’s summer for you.